-Hopkins Homes has established an enviable reputation for developing award winning homes, whether contemporary city centre apartments, stunning riverside town houses, traditional style homes in market towns or peaceful East Anglian villages, that harmonise with their neighbours and surroundings whilst creating homes of Track 100 list of the UK's top 100 fastest growing character and individuality.
+Hopkins Homes has established an enviable reputation for developing award winning homes, whether contemporary city centre apartments, stunning riverside town houses, traditional style homes in market towns or peaceful East Anglian villages, that harmonise with their neighbours character and individuality.
 From a start in companies.
-1992 Hopkins Homes, together with Hopkins ඊ Moore, has grown from a small local company into a significant builder of quality homes, being recognised by the NHBC in their Quality Award Scheme, which is the industry's benchmark for the quality of a development in terms of build standard and overall site management.
+1992 Hopkins Homes, together with Hopkins & Moore, has grown from a small local company into a significant builder of quality homes, being recognised by the NHBC in their Quality Award Scheme, which is the industry's benchmark for the quality of a development in terms of build standard and overall site management.